Schniggelaus/Cybersecurity-Journey/Writeups/Phase1/PortSwigger/XSS.md

 - Arises on applications containing client-side JavaScript that processes data from untrusted sources in unsafe way
   - Usually writes data back to the DOM
+- Usually JS takes data from attacker-controllable source and passes it to a sink that supports dynamic code execution, such as `innerHTML` -> Attacker construct a link with a payload and send it to a victim
+- Most common source is the URL which is accessed with the `window.location`
  - Example:

    ```